Private Traditional Craft Experience

 Try Rokuro Zaiku after hiking from Magome to Tsumago!

 On a Really Rural Japan guided hike from Magome to Tsumago, this experience can be added on to the end of the hike.
 Your guide will come with you to translate.
-The only extra costs will be a 4,400 JPY experience fee to the shop plus transport and optional delivery.
+The only extra costs will be a 4,400 JPY experience fee paid directly to the shop plus the price of any delivery costs and additional transport necessary to get to the remote village of craftsmen.

 Here, in the Kiso Valley, the rugged mountains and dense forests leave little room for farmers to grow crops.
 Instead, the locals turned to the forest to carve out a living.
 You can find many specialisations of woodwork in the Kiso Valley, but possibly the most famous is rokuro zaiku.